-The Department of Health and Human Services (HHS) Office for Civil Rights (OCR) announced that The University of Texas MD Anderson Cancer Center (MD Anderson) has been issued a $4.3 million Texas HIPAA fine for three different security breaches that occurred between 2012 and 2013.
+The Department of Health and Human Services (HHS) Office for Civil Rights (OCR) announced that The University of Texas MD Anderson Cancer Center (MD Anderson) issued a $4.3 million Texas HIPAA violation fine for three different security breaches that occurred between 2012 and 2013.

 In an uncharacteristic enforcement action, the case was put before the HHS Administrative Law Judge (ALJ).
 The ALJ ruled in favor of OCR, stating that MD Anderson did not comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), specifically violating the Privacy and Security Rules.

 What Went Wrong

 MD Anderson was brought up on three charges of data breaches and associated HIPAA violations within a single year.
 The first breach involved the theft of an unencrypted laptop from the residency of a MD Anderson employee.
 Subsequent breaches were caused by the loss of two unencrypted USB thumb drives that contained the electronic protected health information (ePHI) of over 33,500 individuals. ePHI is any demographic information that can be used to identify a patient, stored in electronic form.

 OCR released a statement regarding the breaches, stating that “OCR’s investigation found that MD Anderson had written encryption policies as far back as 2006 and that MD Anderson’s own risk analyses had found that the lack of device-level encryption posed a high risk to the security of ePHI.”

 OCR added: “Despite the encryption policies and high risk findings, MD Anderson did not begin to adopt an enterprise-wide solution to implement encryption of ePHI until 2011, and even then, it failed to encrypt its inventory of electronic devices containing ePHI between March 24, 2011, and January 25, 2013.”